Loss Allocations When All Capital Accounts Are Zero: What Happens Next

 Here is a question I get at least once a week: all the capital accounts are at zero, and the partnership still has losses.
 Where do the loss allocations go?

-The answer is not "nowhere."
-The answer is not "pro-rata."
 The answer depends entirely on the debt structure and who bears the economic risk of loss.
-Get it wrong and you are misstating every K-1 in the deal.
+Understanding this is what makes the K-1s accurate.

 Why Don't Losses Stop at Zero?

-That shift is where most preparers lose the thread.
+This is an important shift.
 It requires you to look at the partnership's liabilities, classify each one as recourse, nonrecourse, or qualified nonrecourse financing, and then allocate accordingly.
 The same dollar amount of loss can land on completely different partners' K-1s depending on how the debt is classified.

-If your operating agreement is silent on debt classification and liability allocation, you have a bigger problem than loss allocations.
-You should review our walkthrough on what operating agreements need to address from a tax perspective before going further.
+If your operating agreement is silent on debt classification and liability allocation, that's a good place to start.
+Our walkthrough on what operating agreements need to address from a tax perspective covers the full picture.

 What Happens After That?